MicrosoftDocs/dynamics-365-project-operations/articles/environment/resource-dual-write-maps.md

  Wait until the status of the above map is **Running** before you move to the next step.

-2. Select all of the remaining required maps.
-To filter the dual-write map list, utilize the keyword "Project" during your search in the upper-right corner.
+2. Select all the remaining required maps.
+You can filter them in the dual-write map list using the keyword, **Project** in search in the upper-right corner.
 You can multi-select all maps and then run.
 For more information, see [Manage multiple table maps](/dynamics365/fin-ops-core/dev-itpro/data-entities/dual-write/multiple-entity-maps).
 Make sure to also enable and run related entity maps.

    > [!NOTE]
-   > If you encounter the **Project validation failed** error while running all the maps simultaneously, choose the respective map and click on the **Refresh tables** button on the details page.
+   > If you receive the error, **Project validation failed** while running all the maps simultaneously, select the respective map and then select **Refresh tables**.
     ![Refresh Tables - Dual Write map.](media/6RefreshTables.jpg)

 ### Project Operations dual-write map versions